-ere found. • All garbage must be in proper receptacles. • Vacuum/sweep/mop as necessary (unless custodian has been ed).
-Items left behind will be placed in our Lost & Found and discarded r two weeks. • If any furniture is moved, it must be returned to its place. • All tables/chairs set up must be put back away & wiped clean.
-Bulletin boards and displays are not to be moved, taken down or red, unless previous arrangements have been made.
-Nothing is to be taped, stapled, or nailed to church walls or other perty. • All windows and doors must be locked after event. • All lights, heating or appliances must be turned off after event. • Outside doors may be propped open for loading and unloading poses ONLY.
+th In the case of shared use tenants must leave all rooms used just as sey were found. • .
+All garbage must be in proper receptacles. • Vacuum/sweep/mop as necessary (unless custodian has been hired). • .
+Items left behind will be placed in our Lost & Found and discarded after two weeks. • .
+If any furniture is moved, it must be returned to its place. • .
+All tables/chairs set up must be put back away & wiped clean. • .
+Bulletin boards and displays are not to be moved, taken down or altered, unless previous arrangements have been made. • .
+Nothing is to be taped, stapled, or nailed to church walls or other property. • .
+All windows and doors must be locked after event. • .
+All lights, heating or appliances must be turned off after event. • Outside doors may be propped open for loading and unloading purposes ONLY.